-I wrote an article about ways to find and research famous relatives on Ancestry and other websites.
-One of those websites was Geni.com.
-I was intrigued by this collaborative family tree site, and I wanted to take a closer look at the Geni World Family Tree.
+When I first encountered Geni.com, I was intrigued by the site’s concept of a collaborative family tree.
+So I wanted to take a closer look at the Geni World Family Tree.

 The Geni.com website was a little tricky to figure out, so this article covers all the questions that I had to go searching elsewhere for answers.

 The Geni World Tree is a collaborative family tree that aims to represent all people in the world.
 The goal is to merge and curate tree profiles added by Geni members into a single tree.